ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 .. note::

-    The model needs to be build again by threading support.
-Setting **NTHRDS_ATM** does not require to make chnages in the model configuration files.
-The job submission scripts handle it automatically and submit jobs using more compute node.
+    The model needs to be built again if threading is changed.
+Setting **NTHRDS_ATM** does not require changes in the model configuration files.
+The job submission scripts handle it automatically and submit jobs using more compute nodes.

 How do I restart the model?
 ===========================

-To restart the model ``xmlchange`` command can be used:
+To restart the model the ``xmlchange`` command can be used:

 .. code-block:: console